-1 the consent of the youth court judge or county attorney after 10 years from the date of sealing.
+- (3) Except as provided in subsection (6), this section does not prohibit the destruction of records with the consent of the youth court judge or county attorney after 10 years from the date of sealing. - (4) The requirements for sealed records in this section do not apply to medical records, fingerprints, DNA records, photographs, youth traffic records, records in any case in which the youth did not fulfill all requirements of the court's judgment or disposition, records referred to in 42-3-203, or the information referred to in 46-23-508, in any instance in which the youth was required to register as a sexual offender pursuant to Title 46, chapter 23, part 5. - (5) After formal and informal youth court records, law enforcement records, and department records are sealed, they are not open to inspection except, upon order of the youth court, for good cause to: - (a) those persons and agencies listed in 41-5-215(2); and - (b) adult probation and parole staff preparing a presentence report on an adult with an existing sealed youth court record. - (6) (a) When formal youth court records, law enforcement records, and department records are sealed under subsection (1), the electronic records of the management information system maintained by the office of court administrator and by the department relating to the youth whose records are being sealed must be preserved for the express purpose of research and program evaluation. - (b) The department of public health and human services, the office of court administrator, and the department shall disassociate the offense and disposition information from the name of the youth in the respective management information system.
+The offense and disposition information must be maintained separately and may be used only: - (i) for research and program evaluation authorized by the office of court administrator or by the department and subject to any applicable laws; and - (ii) as provided in Title 5, chapter 13. - (7) (a) Informal youth court records for a youth for whom formal proceedings have been filed must be physically sealed on the youth's 18th birthday or, in those cases in which jurisdiction of the court or any agency is extended beyond the youth's 18th birthday, upon termination of the extended jurisdiction and may be inspected only pursuant to subsection (5).

-- 2 (4) The requirements for sealed records in this section do not apply to medical records, fingerprints, 3 DNA records, photographs, youth traffic records, records in any case in which the youth did not fulfill all 4 requirements of the court's judgment or disposition, records referred to in 42-3-203, or the information referred 5 to in 46-23-508, in any instance in which the youth was required to register as a sexual offender pursuant to 6 Title 46, chapter 23, part 5. - (5) After formal and informal youth court records, law enforcement records, and department records are sealed, they are not open to inspection except, upon order of the youth court, for good cause to: - (a) those persons and agencies listed in 41-5-215(2); and - (b) adult probation and parole staff preparing a presentence report on an adult with an existing sealedyouth court record. - (6) (a) When formal youth court records, law enforcement records, and department records are sealed under subsection (1), the electronic records of the management information system maintained by the office of court administrator and by the department relating to the youth whose records are being sealed must be preserved for the express purpose of research and program evaluation. - (b) The department of public health and human services, the office of court administrator, and the department shall disassociate the offense and disposition information from the name of the youth in the respective management information system.
-The offense and disposition information must be maintained separately and may be used only: - (i) for research and program evaluation authorized by the office of court administrator or by the department and subject to any applicable laws; and - (ii) as provided in Title 5, chapter 13. - (7) (a) Informal youth court records for a youth for whom formal proceedings have been filed must be physically sealed on the youth's 18th birthday or, in those cases in which jurisdiction of the court or any agency is extended beyond the youth's 18th birthday, upon termination of the extended jurisdiction and may be inspected only pursuant to subsection (5). - (b) The informal youth court records are confidential and may be shared only with those persons and agencies listed in 41-5-215(2).
+(b) The informal youth court records are confidential and may be shared only with those persons and agencies lis ted in 41-5-215(2).